krahman80/ticket-support-system/README.md

 ## To Do list
 - captcha (done)
 - send email (done)
-- add queue for email
+- add queue for email (done)

+- list message for admin
+- view detail message for admin
+- update status message for admin
 - add auth for admin
 - add social login
-- crud for message
 - create comment for message